abhineet123/MTF/Examples/ReadMe.md

         (x, y) are the coordinates of the top left corner of the rectangle.
-In the latter case, it specifies an arbitrary quadrilateral whose x, y coordinates are arranged as: [top left, top right, bottom left and bottom right] such that the x and y coordinates are in the first and second row respectively.
+In the latter case, it specifies an arbitrary quadrilateral whose x, y coordinates are arranged as: [top left, top right, bottom left, bottom right] such that the x and y coordinates are in the first and second row respectively.
     -   If `init_location` is omitted, the user will be asked to select the initial object location interactively.